10 Famous Festivals in Japan

 The event begins with them ceremonially inviting the god out of the shrine and paraded across the city.

+They treat him to various exuberant festivities before returning to his shrine.
 Moreover, traditional costumes, stunning processions, and a joyous mood characterize the people’s enjoyment of the vibrant events.

 7. Nebuta Matsuri

-There are no other Nebuta festivals in Japan that attract as many tourists as this one.
-Nebuta festival is one of the three largest festivals in the Thoku region.
+Aomori, Aomori Prefecture, Japan, hosts the Nebuta Matsuri in early August.
+No other Nebuta festivals in Japan attract as many tourists as this one.
+It is one of the three largest festivals in the Thoku region.

 In 1980, it was designated as an Important Intangible Folk Cultural Property, and in 1996, the Ministry of the Environment named it one of Japan’s 100 soundscapes.